 Parking in grounds at the finish if needed.

 999 for all major incidents/injuries plus call race director for all other issues including dropping out.
+We have our own event

 We understand that sometimes training does not go to plan or you pick up an injury so we have as fair a refund policy as possible.